How do we Process Life?

 - Shy person

-Character is a habitual way of thinking in our heart.
+Our Character has become our habitual way of thinking in our heart.
 Do you know someone who resists change because they are convinced that their character is just “the way it is”?
 That they can’t change or that they shouldn’t have to change because “that’s the way God made me”.
 The simple fact is that just because it’s the way you have always reacted, doesn’t mean you can’t change.
 God is in the business of changing hearts.
 He calls us to be renewed in the spirit of our mind (Ephesians 4:23).
 In fact to not be seeking change is to be in opposition to God’s work in every believer.
+Let’s look at second Corinthians 318 to further explainThis ideal of our character in the flash being transformed to a godly character.

 This teaching is necessary because you will always run into people that believe that their emotions are uncontrollable.
 They get angry and can not help it.
 They see themselves as victims of their own emotions.
 This is not true and a lie from the pit of hell.
 Our emotions can be controlled but it requires change at the heart level of their thinking and beliefs.